-Nutrition Communication for Health Applications and Interventions (CHAI)
+CHAI Core (Communication for Health Applications and Interventions)

-The Nutrition Communication for Health Applications & Interventions (CHAI) Core offers contemporary techniques and resources for the development of behavioral science interventions aimed at health promotion and disease prevention.
-Services include:
+The CHAI Core (Communication for Health Applications and Interventions) offers state of the art techniques and resources for the development of behavioral science interventions aimed at health promotion and disease prevention.

 Development of customized, secure databases used for collecting participant data and conducting online surveys.
 Our staff has expertise in Access, SQL server, and Oracle databases on both Windows and Linux platforms.

 Design assistance for the development of logos, print materials and web graphics for intervention research.
 For examples of our graphic design work, please visit our online portfolio.